j4rj4r/BotTwitter/README.md

       - "Example"
 ```
 To make the antibot bypass function work properly, you need to add rss feeds to the configuration file.
-A list of feeds you can add is available here: [Flux rss](http://atlasflux.saynete.net/index.htm)
+A list of feeds you can add is available here: [RSS Feeds](http://atlasflux.saynete.net/index.htm)
 ```
 # RSS
 flux_rss: